legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

+This will generate the `fstab` from our currently mounted disks, making sure the setup is exactly the same as we've made it now.

 After running the command, take a look at the file using the `cat` command.
 Check if the partitions created earlier are listed.
+If they aren't, check if everything is mounted.

 After doing that, we can `chroot` into the system and finish up the installation: